Ben-Oren/ben-oren.github.io/_posts/2018-10-1-Figuring-Out-Pyplot-and-Matplotlib-Once-and-for-All.md

 ## Labels, axes values, adding text / graphics

 I'll end my current exploration by adding labels, a title, and some text to the graphs above.
 The syntax is all pretty straight-forward.
+(Notice you can also dynamically program plot attritubes like titles or labels).

 Happy plotting, and stay safe out there